longbridgeapp/rust-i18n/README.md

 The API of this crate is inspired by [ruby-i18n](https://github.com/ruby-i18n/i18n) and [Rails I18n](https://guides.rubyonrails.org/i18n.html).

+## Features

+- Codegen on compile time for includes translations into binary.
+- Global `t!` macro for loading localized text in everywhere.
+- Use YAML for mapping localized text, and support mutiple YAML files merging.

 ## Usage

 Add crate dependencies in your Cargo.toml: